rrooggiieerr/esphome-axaremote/PCB.md

 ## Introduction

-I designed a PCB that fits in the battery compartment of the AXA Remote and can controll up to two window openers.
+I designed a PCB that fits in the battery compartment of the AXA Remote and can control up to two window openers.
 Only minor modifications to the battery compartment are needed.
 Contact me if you like to buy one!
 You can find my email address on [my GitHub profile](https://github.com/rrooggiieerr).